Explore San Francisco

 Where to Shop

-San Francisco's famous Union Square and the recently restored Westfield Centre will meet your standard shopping needs, but if you want to pick up that special San Francisco trinket, wander through Chinatown.
+San Francisco's famous Union Square and Westfield Centre will meet your standard shopping needs, but if you want to pick up that special San Francisco trinket, wander through Chinatown.
 Even for those who don't like shopping, the back alley shops and delicious dim sum restaurants make this shopping trip fun for everyone.
+The Ferry Building on the Embarcadero offers locally made crafts, and it's an exquisite building to visit, especially on a cold and foggy San Francisco day.

 Caution: Keep your shopping bags and valuables in front of you on crowded buses and streetcars.